Separator

 • an easy unsubscribe process

-This information shows that you’re a real business and you’re being transparent and compliant.
+This information shows that you’re a real business and you’re being transparent, professional and compliant.

 List Building Ideas